quartzite

 How quartzite is formed

 As the sandstone transforms into quartzite, the quartz particles re-crystallize with impurities to create amazing crystal mosaics.
 Almost all the particles that make up sandstone fuse together, and the former rough surface of the new rock becomes glassy and smooth.
 Minor amounts of former cementing materials, iron oxide, silica, carbonate and clay, often migrate during recrystallization and metamorphosis.
-The impurities decorate the newly born quartzite with veins, circles and other patterns.
+These impurities decorate the newly born quartzite with veins, circles and other patterns.
 This also causes streaks and lenses to form within the quartzite.
 Inherently white or grey, quartzite becomes mottled, yellowish, green, blue or orange.
 Brownish and pink quartzite is also found.

 translucent quartzite slab